BlastSlimey/shapezipelago/README.md

   - Diamond shape (original)
 - Option: additional upgrade categories, needs another datapackage setting
 - Stuck Belts Trap
+- Long belt helper hotkey as an item
 - Time trials
   - trials to build a factory for a random shape in a limited time frame
   - adjustable punishment